wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/azure-sdk-dotnet-release-notes-2-9.md

 This update includes the following new feature:

-- Support for secondary Azure in the "Services" tab of the Azure provisioning dialog.
+- Support for secondary App Services in the "Services" tab of the App Service provisioning dialog.

 ##Azure Data Lake Tools for Visual Studio 2015 Update 2